Your Fly Is Open

 Pwned Me a N00b

-2016-06-28 4 min read professionalism
+2016-06-28 4 min read Professionalism

 The following is a Medieval tale of treachery gone awry.
 Its origins date back to my time working at InGuardians: we had a client who had an employee who was convinced that his boss was wasting money hiring a professional security consulting firm.
 He was pretty sure that he knew waaay more than those “InGuardians dudes” and, to prove his point, he planned a little stunt.
 He decided that when we started doing our testing, he would try “hacking back” just to see if we were being careful - if he found anything “fun,” he would use it to make us look foolish to his boss.